check-spelling/check-spelling-docs/Task:-Replace-jq.md

 `jq` is a handy tool for writing shell scripts, but it's also frustrating.

-perl (5.14+) provides [JSON::PP](https://perldoc.perl.org/JSON::PP) which can handle the json parsing side of things.
+Perl (5.14+) provides [JSON::PP](https://perldoc.perl.org/JSON::PP) which can handle the json parsing side of things.
-Evaluating then becomes a problem for perl instead of another programming language.
+Evaluating then becomes a problem for Perl instead of another programming language.

 ## Tasks